 Our History . . .

-Dr. Curtis Barnett opened Good Hope Animal Hospital in 1987.
+Good Hope Animal Hospital was originally opened by Dr. Curtis Barnett in 1987.
 Dr. Robert Heidecker began working for Dr. Barnett as a kennel technician during the summers of 1987 & 1988.
 After completing college, he returned to Good Hope in 1996 to work full time as a Doctor of Veterinary Medicine.
 In 2004, Dr. Heidecker became a partner, and, as of January 2010, he and his wife, Jennifer, took over sole ownership of Good Hope Animal Hospital.
 Jennifer is the Hospital administrator.